mui/material-ui/docs/src/pages/company/careers/careers.md

 ### [Software Engineer Intern](/company/software-engineer-intern/)

-We are looking for software engineer intern to help support our open-source components, assist the Material-UI community, and help us build new components.
+We're looking for software engineering intern to help support our open-source library, assist the Material-UI community, and help us build new components.

 ## FAQs